By Tom Ingram (April, 2008) updated and edited by Dan Weiss (October, 2013)

 Part I -- Board and Sail Setup

 While Kona racing is still in its infancy, and the ultimate performance out of the one design board and sail has probably yet to be fully realized, the following tuning tips are offered as a suggestion as to where to begin with the board.
 The Kona One has several one-design sail sizes to equalize the performance of the different weight categories.
-The 5.8 square meter size is for sailors under 65 kg, the 7.4 is for sailors between 65 and 85 kg, and the 9.0 is for sailors over 85 kg.
-The three sizes are pretty evenly matched in performance, with possibly a slight edge to sailors at the lower limit of each size, like the proverbial 66 kg or 86 kg sailor.
+The 6.6 square meter size is for sailors under 65 kg, the 7.4 is for sailors from 65 to under 75 kg, the 8.2 is for sailors from 75kg to under 85kg, the 9.0 is for sailors 85kg to under 98 kg and the 9.8 is for sailors 98 kg and above.
+These sizes are pretty evenly matched in performance, with possibly a slight edge to sailors at the lower limit of each size, like the proverbial 66 kg or 86 kg sailor.
 Good sail tuning and tactics on small to medium sized courses (like finishing in under 30 minutes) over several races in a regatta usually overcome these slight performance differences, certainly more so than any one design windsurfer has done in the past.